 * An inability to follow directions or even hear them

 * Extreme frustration when trying to speak

-If you have concerns about your child’s speech development, a good place to start would probably be your pediatrician.
-He or she can give you an opinion regarding whether or not speech therapy is indicated, and can recommend a speech therapist if necessary.
+If you have concerns about your child’s speech development, a good place to start is with your pediatrician.
+They can give you an opinion regarding whether or not speech therapy should be considered and can recommend a speech therapist if necessary.

-It also wouldn’t hurt to get a second or even third opinion from another pediatrician, and you might want to talk to other therapists besides the one your pediatrician recommends.
+It also won’t hurt to get a second or even third opinion from another pediatrician, and you might want to talk to other therapists besides the one your pediatrician recommends.
 When it comes to getting your child the help he or she needs, it pays to be a little choosy.
-When you are looking for a therapist, here are some things to keep in mind:
+When you’re looking for a therapist, here are some things to keep in mind:

-* Does the therapist have a demeanor that you like and feel you could work with?
+1. Does the therapist have a demeanor that you like and feel you cqn work with?

-* Does your child seem to “take” to the therapist?
+2. Does your child seem comfortable around the therapist?

-If you have any “bad vibes” or just aren’t comfortable with a therapist, it’s okay to keep looking.
+If you get any bad vibes or just aren’t comfortable with the therapist, it’s okay to keep looking.

 For more information please visit the American Speech-Language-Hearing Association | ASHA